RadleighSmith/hockley-woods/README.md

  ### Website Aim:

- The aim of my site is to inform local and outside visitiors of what Hockley Woods has to offer.
-I would like visitiors to be able to seamlessly navigate around my site whislt being informed of useful information from wildlife to different types of activities that is permitted inside the woods.
-Whilst achiving this I want to express the important points of enjoying everything on offer whilst remaining respectful to the wildlife, environment and other visitors.
+My site aim is to inform local and outside visitors of what Hockley Woods has to offer.
+I would like visitors to be able to seamlessly navigate around my site whilst being informed of useful information from wildlife to different types of activities that are permitted inside the woods.
+Whilst achieving this I want to express the important points of enjoying everything on offer whilst remaining respectful to the wildlife, environment and other visitors.

 ### Colour Scheme: